TESS-Laboratory/chmloader/README.md

 <img src="man/figures/README-example2-1.png" width="100%" /><img src="man/figures/README-example2-2.png" width="100%" />

-Note in this example, the `aggregate` argument is used to reduce the resolution of both the refernce and Meta/WRI CHM by a factor of 10 (resulting in a 10 m model) and test both this coarser scale model in addition to the original 1 m model.
+Note in this example, the `aggregate` argument is used to reduce the resolution of both the reference and Meta/WRI CHM by a factor of 10 (resulting in a 10 m model) and test both this coarser scale model in addition to the original 1 m model.
 This functionality may help to reveal what the true resolution of the Meta/WRI CHM is, and how it